 What is Rescue & Recovery breakdown cover?

 Rescue cover means that if your vehicle breaks down more than a quarter of a mile from your home address we will send a patrol out to repair it at the roadside.
-If it cannot be repaired within a reasonable time, or the patrolman feels the repair is unwise we will transport your vehicle to a destination of your choice within 10 miles or to a nearby garage.
+If it cannot be repaired within a reasonable time, or the patrol service person feels the repair is unwise we will transport your vehicle to a destination of your choice within 10 miles or to a nearby garage.

 Can I get instant cover with Aviva breakdown cover?